Canada PM Trudeau sworn in, reveals diverse gender-equal Cabinet

 He was accompanied by his wife and their three young children as well as his mother, Margaret Trudeau, who gave birth to Trudeau and his two brothers while his father Pierre Trudeau was prime minister.

-The Cabinet also included Defence Minister Harjit Sajjan, a Sikh immigrant from India, military veteran and former police officer. [nL1N12Z24I]
+The Cabinet also included Defense Minister Harjit Sajjan, a Sikh immigrant from India, military veteran and former police officer.

 But with much of the Cabinet new to politics, some said Trudeau risks opening the government up to rookie mistakes that could detract from his agenda.